Rajaravi99/Rajaravi99/README.md

 - 👋 Hi, I’m @Rajaravi99
-- 👀 I’m interested in C++ developement, as well as Web Development in MERN stack
+- 👀 I’m interested in C++, JS, Node.js, Express.Js, MongoDB, as well as Web Development in MERN stack as a whole.
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms and WebDev.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on" ravinandanray99@gmail.com "